Strv fm/22 (m/21), no 10.

 Swedish version >> Så här började det svenska pansarvapnet

-We are several active researchers within SPHF (The Swedish Armour Historical Association) that for many years now have been frustrated when “our story” about the purchase of LK-II / strv fm/22 (m/21) tanks from Germany hasn’t been accepted by foreign historians and “insiders/besserwissers “.
-Therefore, we decided to present it again, backed up by throughout research and documents from the Swedish War Archives (KrA).
+We are several active researchers within SPHF (The Swedish Armour Historical Society) that for many years now have been frustrated when “our story” about the purchase of LK-II / Strv fm/22 (m/21) tanks from Germany hasn’t been accepted by foreign historians and “insiders/besserwissers “.
+Therefore, we decided to present it again, backed up by thorough research and documents from the Swedish War Archives (KrA).
 Original documents and photos from KrA now clearly verifies the purchase and production process.
 We would like to take this opportunity to extend our thanks to Rickard Lindström who copied the documents at KrA.

-We use the designation “fm/22 (m/21)” [fm = försöksmodell = English: trail version, and m = modell = English: version] since the vehicles were initially named pansarvagn fm/22 [English: armoured vehicle trail version 22], which later changed to tank m/21.
+We use the designation “fm/22 (m/21)” [fm = försöksmodell = English: experimental version, and m = modell = English: version] since the vehicles were initially named Pansarvagn fm/22 [English: Armoured vehicle experimental version 22], which later changed to Strv m/21 [Tank version 21].

-There are basically two myths that flourish without historical documentation or other trustworthy evidence.
+There are essentially two myths that flourish without historical documentation or other trustworthy evidence.